Number7AI — Docs

 - The highest-risk class is silent wrong output — numbers in the right position but wrong semantic field.

-- Vanity accuracy metrics (e.g. "99% accuracy") mask silent error risk.
+- Vanity accuracy metrics (e.g. 99% headline accuracy) mask silent error risk.
 ERP-safe pass rate is the real number.

 - Good systems route every failure to auto-correct, human review queue, or explicit rejection — never silent posting.